bennyleemn/Bens-ReadmeGenerator-Challenge9/Benjamin Currier_README.md

 ## License

-This project is licensed under the MIT License.
-To learn more, see the [License](https://opensource.org/licenses/MIT).
+This project is licensed under the None License.
+To learn more, see the [License](https://opensource.org/licenses/None).

 ## Installation

-npm install, node index.js
+Open Terminal, run 'npm install', then run 'npm start' - go to http//localhost3000 to see homepage - go from there.

 ## Usage

-Use command line prompt - node index.js
+You can go to try it out and add a note or look at a prior server version.
+You can create a new note by hitting the save button once a title and content have been added.
+You can review prior notes by clicking on them.

 ## Contributing

-reach out via email or github
+Public Github Repo contribution or by reaching out to me directly for access.

 ## Tests

-not there yet
+TBD.

 ## Questions